Rome’s Long War on the Bible and God’s People

 Firstly, the Scripture always commends people who take the initiative to read it to check to see if it lines up with apostolic teachings (Acts 17:11); to help the child of God understand God’s word (2 Tim.
 2:15); to fully equip the saint to be perfectly able to walk and live the Christian life (2 Tim.
 3:16) and finally to allow a universal blessing to all who read and believe it (Rev. 1:3).

-And thirdly, one needs to read this section very carefully again, for what has just been said is this: you, Mr or Mrs Catholic, are not allowed to have your own view as to what the Bible teaches.
+Thirdly, one needs to read this section very carefully again, for what has just been said is this: you, Mr or Mrs Catholic, are not allowed to have your own view as to what the Bible teaches.
 Your opinion must line up totally with “the unanimous consent of the fathers” and if they went wrong, woe be unto you (Matt.
 15:14).

-“It is not necessary for all Christians to read the Bible” (1 p.
+“All Christians don’t need to read the Bible” (1 p.
 79).

-This subject has long been a bone of contention between Catholics and Bible believing Christians, because the latter have long believed that such a medieval view does indeed do much damage to the average Catholic, for ignorance of Scripture, according to “infallible” pope Benedict XV, is “ignorance of Christ.”
+This subject has long been a bone of contention between Catholics and Bible-believing Christians, because the latter have long believed that such a medieval view does indeed do much damage to the average Catholic, for ignorance of Scripture, according to “infallible” pope Benedict XV, is “ignorance of Christ.”
 You can’t have it both ways.

 “Clement XI condemned the proposition that the reading of Scripture is for all” (1, p.
 79).